shtrived/auth0-tenant-resources/new_universal_login_templates/README.md

-# New Universal Login temaplates
+# New Universal Login templates